Skip to content

 Yes, the online MSW program is fully CSWE accredited.
 This affirms our commitment to the core competencies, outcomes, and practices required by the CSWE, the nation’s premier social work accrediting body.

-Students can complete the MSW on campus, fully online or in a hybrid format.
+Students can complete the MSW fully online or in a hybrid format.
+There is not an a fully on-campus option.

 Yes!
 The CSWE-accredited online B.A. in Social Work program provides students with the highest quality of undergraduate social work education in preparation for generalist social work practice and/or advanced graduate education.